Using dynamic images for countdown timers and personalized content

 What happens if I add a Dynamic URL but leave the URL field empty?

-The Dynamic URL field is only available when selecting an image file for that image content block.
+The Dynamic URL field is only available after adding an image to the content block.
 In other words, the URL field cannot be empty.

 What happens if I enable the dynamic image but leave the Dynamic URL field empty?

-When BEE generates the HTML output of your design, it will use the static image, as usual, ignoring the dynamic settings.
+When Beefree generates the HTML output of your design, it will use the static image instead.
+Without a Dynamic URL, the builder will ignore that you've enabled this field.

 Can the Dynamic URL entirely be a text placeholder, like {{MyDynURL}} instead of https://someSite.com?someVariable={{MyDynURL}}?